Effects of the Chernobyl disaster: Thyroid cancer

 An increased incidence of thyroid cancer was observed for about 4 years after the accident and slowed in 2005.
 The increase in incidence of thyroid cancer happened amongst individuals who were adolescents and young children living during the time of the accident, and residing in the most contaminated areas.
 High levels of radioactive iodine were released in the environment from the Chernobyl reactor after the accident, and accumulated in pastures which were eaten by cows.
 The milk was later consumed by children who already had an iodine deficient diet, therefore causing more of the radioactive iodine to be accumulated.
-Radioactive iodine has a short half-life, 8.02 days, if the contaminated milk had been avoided or stopped, it is likely that most of the rise in radiation-induced thyroid cancer wouldn't have happened.
+Radioactive iodine has a short half-life of 8.02 days; if the contaminated milk had been avoided or stopped, it is likely that most of the rise in radiation-induced thyroid cancer wouldn't have happened.

 Within the highly contaminated areas – Belarus, the Russian Federation and Ukraine, there were around 5000 cases of thyroid cancer that have been diagnosed since the accident.
 These cases were found in individuals who were aged 18 and younger during the time of the accident.

 Supported by the Russian Federation and Ukraine, The European Commission, the National Cancer Institute of the US, and the Sasakawa Memorial Health Foundation, The Chernobyl Tissue Bank (CTB) was created in 1998, 6 years after published research showed a rise in childhood thyroid cancer.
 The project is the first international co-operation that collects biological samples from patients exposed to radioiodine during childhood.
 It started collecting a variety of biological samples from patients on 1 October 1998 and since July 2001 has been a source for ethically available tissue samples - specifically extracted nucleic acids and tissue sections - for 21 research projects in Japan, Europe and the USA.
 The CTB serves as a model for tissue banking for cancer research in the molecular age.